Fr Michael O'Flanagan 1876 — 1942.

-In the late summer of 1914, a new curate was sent to the parish of Cliffoney in North Sligo, to help out the ailing priest, Fr Shannon.
-The new arrival was Fr Michael O'Flanagan and he would leave his mark on the village of Cliffoney during his fifteen month stay.
+In July of 1914 a new curate arrived in the parish of Cliffoney in North Sligo.
+His name was Fr.
+Michael O'Flanagan and he would leave his mark on the people of Cliffoney during his fifteen month stay.

-In 2015 the people of Cliffoney set out to mark the centenary of the time this 'turbulent priest' spent in our village; a weekend of events took place at the end of June to remember how Fr Michael, in his first act of clerical and social protest he led the local people on a march to Cloonerco bog to cut and harvest turf.
+In 2015 the people of Cliffoney set out to mark the centenary of the events which occurred here over the summer of 1915.
+The Father Michael O'Flanagan Memorial Group was formed and a fantastic weekend of events took place at the end of June to remember Fr.
+Michael O'Flanagan's leadership during his first public act of clerical and social protest, in the fight with the Congested Districts Board over the right to cut turf.

 'They have fooled you again.'
 Michael O'Flanagan's sardonic announcement, uttered at the outbreak of the Spanish Civil War in 1936, commenced what was to be the last chapter of his public involvement in socio-political affairs.
 Yet the words express his life-long conviction that the 'rank and file of the people' - a favorite phrase of his - had been duped all too often by leaders with self-interested aims or narrow vision.
 Michael O'Flanagan was a populist rather than an ideologue of faction, party or movement.
 He had an instinctive mistrust of all establishments, whether civil or ecclesiastical.
 His populist leanings, amply manifest in speeches as well as writings, serve to explain his widespread influence with people throughout Ireland and in the Irish diaspora.
 As a priest who was also a republican and a radical social critic, Michael O'Flanagan deserves greater recognition than has heretofore been accorded him in the canon of academic writing on Ireland in the twentieth century.